Jarvis Leadership Program

 The College of Business Living-Learning Community gives first-year business students a unique residential learning experience that connects classroom learning with residence life.
 Students enjoy the typical advantages of living on campus in a residence hall with the added benefit of living among other students who share their academic goals and interests.
 Business LLC residents will live on a hall together with other business majors in the LLC program, participate in a variety of engaging programs and activities, complete some required business courses in small groups with other residents in the Business LLC, network with other students in their major, interact with faculty outside of the classroom in informal settings, and gain access to helpful Peer Mentors.

-For 2013-2014, the College of Business Living-Learning Community will be housed in Cotten Hall on the Central Neighborhood of campus.
+For 2014-2015, the College of Business Living-Learning Community is housed in Cotten Hall on the Central Neighborhood of campus.
+For 2015-2016, it will be housed in the new Gateway Hall on College Hill.
 Questions specific to the College of Business Living-Learning Community can be directed to:

 College of Business Sophomore Living-Learning Community